 ii.
 Passing a report written in the target language (5,000 words for a full year or 2,500 words for half a year).
 The report will be assessed by Modern Languages staff.

 iii.
-Students who do not pass two-thirds of the credits will be required to retrieve the failure by undertaking a further piece (or pieces) of assessment at Kent sufficient to redeeming the failure of the period abroad.
+Students who pass between one third and do not pass two thirds of the credits will be required to retrieve the failure by undertaking a further piece (or pieces) of assessment at Kent sufficient to redeeming the failure of the period abroad.
 The format of the retrieval will be decided by the assessing School but the additional assessment(s) will test the achievement of the relevant learning outcomes;

 iv.
 If students pass the additional assessment(s) set as per iii. above, a pass will be recorded for the period abroad;

 v.
 If students fail the additional assessment(s) set as per iii. above, a fail will be recorded for the period abroad;